CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet.md

 - **Part 1** (you are here) will introduce two  under-the-radar components of the .NET stack that make it surprisingly amenable to building software with agents: `CSharpRepl` and Aspire.
 - **Part 2** will dive into a handles on implementation from the ground up with an open-source template for you to build your own solutions on top of.

+---

 ## Encapsulating the Runtime with Aspire

 If you're using Docker Compose or [Tilt](https://tilt.dev/) for dev runtime orchestration, you may have occasionally wished that it was just a bit more *programmable*.
 That's exactly the gap that [Aspire](https://aspire.dev/) fills: a programmable orchestration layer that makes it easy to build an isolated, runtime stack that agents can control while building software.

 The best analogy is to consider the difference between Terraform and Pulumi.
 Terraform is a declarative tool for building infrastructure, while Pulumi is a *programmable* tool that allows teams to build infrastructure with code.
 Aspire is the same thing for orchestrating your runtime stack.

+> Early iterations of Aspire were focused more on building distributed, microservices systems.
+While Aspire is still great for that, it is even better as an agent-friendly runtime orchestration layer.

 It has several key features that I think make it a foundational component of an agent-friendly software stack: